 Our Time supports children whose parents have a mental illness.
 They help them build resilience and confidence, so they can reach their full potential.

 One in three children has a parent with poor mental health.
 More than one in ten children have a parent with a severe mental illness.
-These young people face unique challenges, often struggling at school and facing disruption at home.
-They are three times more likely to develop a mental health difficulty themselves.
+These young people face unique challenges, often struggling at school and facing disruption at home and they are three times more likely to develop a mental health difficulty themselves.

-Their schools programme empowers pupils and teachers to understand parental mental illness, and helps teachers recognise students who have a parent with poor mental health.
-Our Time gives the teachers the confidence to support these young people, with training and resources for lessons.
+The Our Time schools programme empowers pupils and teachers to understand parental mental illness, and helps teachers recognise students who have a parent with poor mental health.
+They give the teachers the confidence to support these young people, with training and resources for lessons.

 Their approach is low-cost and effective.
 One pupil, whose father had a mental illness, told them: “When I was taught about mental illness, I knew what was happening, and how to try to prevent him from feeling sad”.

 Between 2022 and 2025, they plan to reach nearly 200 schools - that’s over 12,000 pupils.

 Find out more here